Ford-Cosworth HB engine: Factory and customer engines

+The coexistence of Benetton's factory HBs and customer HBs existed until 1993.
+It was only broken up in 1993 by the McLaren customer team, which emphatically demanded that equivalent engines be supplied and was able to enforce this from the middle of the season.
+By 1994 only small, economically weak teams that had no access to factory engines used it for lack of alternatives.
+While still lighter and generally more economical than the V10s and V12s it was down on power.
+The HB had become the "motor of the poor."

 Further development

 From 1991, Cosworth worked on a successor to the HB series.
 Initial considerations were aimed at a twelve-cylinder engine; Corresponding press releases were distributed on the occasion of the Canadian Grand Prix in 1991 and repeated until the spring of 1992.
 However, after Cosworth had already carried out some detailed developments, the twelve-cylinder project was abandoned in 1992.
 The successor to the HB was instead an eight-cylinder engine that took over some of the details of the unrealized V-12 Cosworth.
 Released exclusively by Benetton in 1994 and bearing the internal designation EC, it was marketed as the Ford Zetec-R. Benetton driver Michael Schumacher won with the EC his first driver's world championship this year.
 The HB ran parallel to this until the end of the 1994 season with the customer teams.
-After that, it was obsolete because the FIA reduced the displacement limit to 3.0 liters for the 1995 season under the impression of the fatal accidents of Roland Ratzenberger and Ayrton Senna at the 1994 San Marino Grand Prix.
+After that, it was obsolete because the FIA reduced the displacement limit to 3.0 liters for the 1995 season after the fatal accidents of Roland Ratzenberger and Ayrton Senna at the 1994 San Marino Grand Prix.
 However, Cosworth designed the Cosworth ED on the basis of the HB, which was available alongside the more powerful Zetec engines from 1995 to 1997 as a pure customer engine.